richardphotolab/API-Order-docs/RESPONSE.md

 ```

 > :boom: Unknown errors should _never_ occur.
 If you receive this response please cease sending requests to the service and contact api support immediately.

+> :warning: All responses which are not system errors are returned with a `200` status code.
+This includes responses to requests where _no orders_ were accepted.
+Always check the `accepted` value for each order to know if it succeeded.